chemerisuk/better-dom/README.md

 ```

 #### Correct return false interpretation
 jQuery has strange behavior of event handler that returns false and it's [cause of confusion](http://fuelyourcoding.com/jquery-events-stop-misusing-return-false/) for a lot of people.
-Additionally to preventing default action it also stops propagation and this is a very bad thing that may break plugin compatability with each other.
-In general it's better to avoid using stopPropagation because it breaks the ability of listeners related to some other task to do their work.
-That's why at present there is no posibility to call this function using better-dom apis.
+Additionally to preventing default action it also stops propagation and this is a very bad thing that may break plugin compatability.
+In general it's better to avoid using `stopPropagation` because it breaks the ability of listeners related to some other task to do their work.
+That's why at present there is no posibility to stop event bubbling in better-dom apis.

 ```js
 // return false prevents ONLY default action